veltzer/demos-docker/examples/hello_centos/README.md

 # Hello CentOS

-This is a docker image based on centos
+This is a docker image based on CentOS